A Celtic Harp Journey

 Here’s a sound file (that you can also download) with a sample from each track

-Track listing: (CLICK on the title to jump to that part of the sample…)
+Track listing: (CLICK on the track to jump to another part of the sample…)

 - Avondale (2:59)

 - Maids of Mourne Shore (3:29)

 - Carrickfergus (2:36)